Robert-van-Engelen/lisp/README.md

        tr: 0 when tracing is off, 1 or 2 to trace Lisp evaluation steps */ I fp = 0, hp = H, sp = N, tr = 0;

-### Cons
+### Consing

 To construct a new cons pair `(x . y)` is easy, but we must guard against two potential problems.
-First, to do if the pool is already full?
+First, what to do if the pool is already full?
 Second, if it is full and we invoke garbage collection, how do we make sure we do not lose the unprotected `x` and `y` values when garbage collection recycles them?
 The `x` and `y` values may be temporary lists for example.
 A simple and safe approach is to assume that we have at least one cell pair free to construct `(x . y)`.
 If there are no free cells left after that, we invoke garbage collection while protecting the pair `(x . y)` and its constituent `x` and `y`:

     /* construct pair (x . y) returns a NaN-boxed CONS */ L cons(L x, L y) {